Beyond Filtration Porous Metal Discs The Unsung Heroes of Industry

 This gradient allows for more efficient filtration, as larger particles are trapped

-on the outer surface and smaller particles are trapped on the inner surface.
+and smaller particles are trapped on the inner surface.

 Graded Porous Metal Discs